 - clarity, detail, and coherence of projected description

-A faculty committee will review applications within a month of the deadline.
+A review committee will review applications within a month of the deadline.
+Awards will be announced by the end of the spring semester.

 Awardees listed received grants through the faculty Sustainability Research Development Grants.